numisveinsson/SeqSeg/README.md

 # SeqSeg: Automatic Tracing and Segmentation of Blood Vessels
 Repository for Automatic Vascular Model Creation using localized 3D segmentation for tracing.

-Here is a gif showing the output of the algorithm on a 3D image of the aorta: mr_model_tracing_fast_shorter.gif
+Here is a gif showing the output of the algorithm on a 3D MR image of the descending aorta:

 ![](assets/mr_model_tracing_fast_shorter.gif)